ItzUltraChace/BonziWORLD-v1.4.2-with-video-image-and-audio/README.md

 - DonutScout
 - BonziCITIZEN
 - and so much more
-- No shoutouts for all assholes because they are responible for contributing to the hell hole named bonziworld.org
+- No shoutouts for bw.org assholes because they are responible for contributing to the hell hole named bonziworld.org

 This shitty server i made should be used by bonziworld.com users, i hope.

+I am sorry if this server doesn't have rules.
+I want users to be careful.

 ## Dependencies
 - Node.js and npm